CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ### 5. Map Requirements

 #### *Basics*

 - No errors appear (red text in the chat) when loading/playing the map.
 The error would mention what is causing the issue, so bring it to the map author's notice.
 - The area under the flag, that is, the floor of the base, should be unbreakable and have an area of 5x5 indestructible blocks at minimum.
 - The map **should** be inescapable.
-Meaning it should be surrounded by "Indestructible Barrier Glass" (`ctf_map:ind_glass`) above ground and/or indestructible variants of blocks on the walls of the map that are above and below the ground and the floor of the map being indestructible as well.
+Meaning it should be surrounded by "Indestructible Barrier Glass" (`ctf_map:ind_glass`) and/or indestructible variants of blocks as the walls of the map that are above and below the ground, and the floor of the map being indestructible as well.
-- It has the Red Barriers that disappear when build time is over.
-Check if all of these are placed properly, no areas that require it are missing, and they get removed without any remaining.
+- It has barriers that disappear when build time is over.
+Check if all of these are placed properly, no areas that necessarily require it are missing
 - Chests are functional.
 - Flags can be captured without any bugs.
-- All the team zones of the team zone are to the extent of where they should be and work as intended.
+- All the team zones are to the extent of where they should be and work as intended.
 You can test if they work correctly by making sure that you do not get teleported back to the base while at the edges of the walls of the map and the build-time barriers.
 - Map is bug-free - no holes leading to the void, "misplaced" blocks/accidental inconsistencies, does not contain unsupported blocks, and so on.

 #### *Mechanics*

 - All the teams should have an **equal chance of winning**.
-This includes base position, balance, ore count, etc.
+This includes base position, balance of terrain, ore count, etc.

 > To count ores in a region, you can use WorldEdit.
 > 1. Go to the first coordinate of the region and run `//1`.